 If you're unsure about what a cup of fruits or vegetables actually looks like, use your hand as a guide.
-A fist is about 1 cup, and a cupped hand is roughly 1⁄2 cup.
-See the table at right for examples of 1 cup of fruits and vegetables.
+A fist is about 1 cup, and a cupped hand is roughly $\frac{1}{2}$ cup.
+See the table at right for examples of and avoid words like, "seasoned" or "salt-